Near Sharon in York County, South Carolina — The American South (South Atlantic)

 Erected 2004 by Broad River Basin Historical Society.
 (Marker Number 46-33.)

 Other nearby markers.
-At least 10 other markers are within Blairsville Schools (approx. 0.8 miles away); First National Bank of Sharon (approx. 3.2 miles away); Town of Sharon / Sharon (approx. 3.3 miles away); Town of Sharon Stone Marker (approx. 3.3 miles away); Lacey's Fort (approx. 4 miles away); Bullock Creek Revolutionary War Monument (approx. 4.4 miles away); Bullock Creek Presbyterian Church (approx. 4˝ miles away); Hickory Grove Schools (approx. 5.2 miles away); Hickory Grove (approx. 5.2 miles away); Unity Academy (approx. 6 miles away).
+At least 10 other markers are within 6 miles of this marker, measured as the crow flies.
+Blairsville Schools (approx. 0.8 miles away); First National Bank of Sharon (approx. 3.2 miles away); Town of Sharon / Sharon (approx. 3.3 miles away); Town of Sharon Stone Marker (approx. 3.3 miles away); Lacey's Fort (approx. 4 miles away); Bullock Creek Revolutionary War Monument (approx. 4.4 miles away); Bullock Creek Presbyterian Church (approx. 4˝ miles away); Hickory Grove Schools (approx. 5.2 miles away); Hickory Grove (approx. 5.2 miles away); Unity Academy (approx. 6 miles away).
 Touch for a list and map of all markers in Sharon.

 Also see . . .
 Kings Mountain State Park.
 A big, hilly, woodsy park with lots to do, Kings Mountain State Park has been a regional favorite for generations.
 (Submitted on January 31, 2010, by Brian Scott of Anderson, South Carolina.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 15, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
-This page has been viewed 1,623 times since then and 128 times this year.
+It was originally submitted on November 15, 2009, by Michael Sean Nix of Spartanburg, South Carolina.
+This page has been viewed 1,876 times since then and 104 times this year.
 Photos: 1, 2, 3. submitted on November 15, 2009, by Michael Sean Nix of Spartanburg, South Carolina. • Kevin W. was the editor who published this page.

 Editor’s want-list for this marker.
 Picture of the two-story log house mentioned on the marker, now at Kings Mountain State Park. • Can you help?